sindresorhus/ky/readme.md

 Type: `Function[]`\
 Default: `[]`

 This hook enables you to modify the request right before retry.
 Ky will make no further changes to the request after this.
-The hook function receives the normalized request and options, the failed response, an error instance and the retry count as arguments.
+The hook function receives an object with the normalized request and options, an error instance, and the retry count.
 You could, for example, modify `request.headers` here.

+If the request received a response, it will be available at `error.response`.
+Be aware that some types of errors, such as network errors, inherently mean that a response was not received.

 ```js
 import ky from 'ky';